Introduction: Key Current Trends – Global Overview

 Stricter scrutiny of foreign investment has also been achieved in a number of jurisdictions by lowering the shareholding or turnover thresholds that trigger a notification requirement (often in conjunction with one or more of the other means of tightening restrictions discussed above).

-For example, the threshold for notification of investment by non-EU investors in a French company active in a sensitive sector was lowered from 33.3 per cent to 25 per cent of share capital or voting rights from 1 April 2020 (and subsequently temporarily lowered further, to 10 per cent, for acquisitions by non-EU investors of shareholdings in strategic French listed companies until at least 31 December 2021).
-In Japan, the threshold for notification and pre-transaction approval was lowered with effect from 7 June 2020 from 10 to just 1 for foreign investment in Japanese listed companies active in a wide range of regulated sectors deemed relevant to national security.
+For example, the threshold for notification of investment by non-EU investors in a French company active in a sensitive sector was lowered from 33.3 per cent to 25 per cent of share capital or voting rights from 1 April 2020.
+This threshold was subsequently temporarily lowered further in July 2020, to 10 per cent, for acquisitions by non-EU investors of shareholdings in strategic French listed companies: this amendment was originally due to expire at the end of 2020, but was subsequently extended to 31 December 2021 and again more recently to at least 31 December 2022.
+In Japan, the threshold for notification and pre-transaction approval was lowered with effect from 7 June 2020 from 10 per cent to just 1 per cent for foreign investment in Japanese listed companies active in a wide range of regulated sectors deemed relevant to national security.

-In Australia, a similar approach has been adopted in relation to financial, rather than shareholding, thresholds: from 29 March 2020 to 1 January 2021, the financial threshold for review in terms of a target’s valuation was temporarily lowered to A$0 (largely as a response to the pandemic).
-This was a particularly significant change for investors from countries that have free trade agreements with Australia (such as the United States), which otherwise benefit from a threshold of approximately A$1.2 billion for investment in certain (non-sensitive) sectors.
-Monetary thresholds have since been restored to pre-pandemic levels, although a A$0 threshold applies to notifiable national security transactions.
+In Australia, a similar approach was adopted in relation to financial, rather than shareholding, thresholds: with effect from 29 March 2020, the financial threshold for review in terms of a target’s valuation was temporarily lowered to A$0 (largely as a response to the pandemic).
+This was a particularly significant change for investors from countries that have free trade agreements with Australia (such as the United States), which otherwise benefited from a threshold of approximately A$1.2 billion for investment in certain (non-sensitive) sectors.
+This temporary A$0 threshold has since been removed with effect from 1 January 2021 (and monetary thresholds restored to pre-pandemic levels), but it is notable that a A$0 threshold still applies to notifiable national security transactions under the new regime introduced in January 2021 (see above).

 Increased powers to impose sanctions for non-compliance

-Enhanced scrutiny of foreign investment has been accompanied by increased powers to impose sanctions for non-compliance in many jurisdictions: these can include both significant monetary fines (which may be up to the value of the transaction, as seen in the United States, or calculated as a percentage of worldwide turnover, as seen in the United Kingdom), and criminal sanctions for individuals (as introduced in Germany and due to be introduced in the United Kingdom).
+Enhanced scrutiny of foreign investment has been accompanied by increased powers to impose sanctions for non-compliance in many jurisdictions, and an increasing willingness to use them.
+Such sanctions can include both significant monetary fines (which may be up to the value of the transaction, as seen in the United States, or calculated as a percentage of worldwide turnover, as seen in the United Kingdom), and criminal sanctions for individuals including imprisonment (as seen in Germany, the United Kingdom and Australia).

-In addition, in jurisdictions where a ‘standstill’ obligation applies, preventing completion prior to clearance, breach of this obligation may result in the transaction being deemed void – either as a result of a decision by the relevant authority (as is the case in, for example, the United States and Australia) or automatically (as will be the case in the United Kingdom for certain transactions once the National Security and Investment Act 2021 enters into force, unless retroactive validation can be obtained successfully).
+In addition, in jurisdictions where a ‘standstill’ obligation applies preventing completion prior to clearance, breach of this obligation may result in the transaction being deemed void – either as a result of a decision by the relevant authority (as is the case in, for example, the United States and Australia), or automatically (as is now the case in the UK for certain transactions, unless retroactive validation can be obtained successfully).

-Despite the overall global trend towards increased protectionism, it is notable that a contrasting approach has emerged in a number of Asian countries – at least prior to the pandemic – where policy-making activities have been heavily weighted towards measures intended to liberalise FDI regulation, including opening up more sectors to foreign investment and streamlining the process for approval.
-This approach is illustrated well by the Foreign Investment Law that came into effect in China on 1 January 2020, implementing a significant overhaul of the previous regime.
-Similar strategies have been pursued in India and Vietnam, and these efforts appear to be being reflected in the numbers, with record levels of inward investment being recorded in these countries in recent years (pre-pandemic).
+Prior to the covid-19 pandemic, a notably contrasting approach had begun to emerge in a number of Asian countries, where policymaking activities were heavily weighted towards measures intended to liberalise FDI regulation, including opening up more sectors to foreign investment and streamlining the process for approval.
+This approach was illustrated well by the Foreign Investment Law that came into effect in China on 1 January 2020, implementing a significant overhaul of the previous regime.
+Similar strategies were pursued in India and Vietnam, and record levels of inward investment followed.

 Practical guidance for investors